learn-co-curriculum/node-curriculum-assignment-dependency-management-readme/README.md

 exports.circumference = (r) => 2 * PI * r;

 ```
-Node modules contain an `exports` object that we bind our modules functionality to.
+Node modules contain an `exports` object we can bind our module's functionality to.
 Anything bound to a module's exports object will be available to any part of our app that imports the module using `require()`.

-Any variables or functions not bound to the exports object, in this case the `PI` variable, will remain private to the module.
+Any variables or functions not bound to the exports object (in this case the `PI` variable), will remain private to the module.

 Ok, let's go back to our `index.js` file, import the circle module we just created and use its `area()` method in our main application.